 - You look gorgeous in those straight hair and you can also try many styles that you couldn’t before.

 - It is best for loose curls and wavy hair types.
 Moreover, it works well for all hair types except weak or damaged hair.

 The procedure of Japanese hair straightening is expensive and some people talk about its damage to hair.
-So, do consult a good Japanese hair straightening salon Bethesda to get your questions answered before you try the treatment.
+So, do consult a good Japanese hair straightening salon Potomac to get your questions answered before you try the treatment.